Vegan 3 Bean Chili

 - 1 x 6 oz. can of tomato paste

-- 3 different 14 oz cans of beans of such as chickpeas, fava, white kidney beans, black peans, pinto beans, lima beans, black-eye peas or kidney beans
+- 3 different 14 oz cans of beans, drained and well-rinsed, choose from chickpeas, fava beans, white kidney beans, black beans, pinto beans, lima beans, black-eye peas or kidney beans

 - 2 cups vegetable broth

 - Add the onion, garlic and 2-3 tbsp of water to a large soup pot over medium heat.
 Cook, stirring often, for 6-7 minutes.